Asus: Eee line

-On 6 March 2009, Asus debuted its Eee Box B202, which PCMag saw as "the desktop equivalent of the ASUS EeePC", (the "Asus Eee Box" computer line was later renamed in 2010 to "ASUS EeeBox PC").
+On 6 March 2009, Asus debuted its Eee Box B202, which PCMag saw as "the desktop equivalent of the Asus Eee PC", (the "Asus Eee Box" computer line was later renamed in 2010 to "Asus Eee Box PC").

 Essentio Series

 Essentio is a line of desktop PCs.
 As of December 2011 the line consisted of the CG Series (designed for gaming), the CM series (for entertainment and home use) and the CS and CP slimline series.

 Digital media receivers

-Asus sells digital media receivers under the name ASUS O!Play.
+Asus sells digital media receivers under the name Asus O!Play.

 GPS devices

 Asus produces the R700T GPS device, which incorporates Traffic Message Channel.

-Republic of Gamers (ROG)
+Republic of Gamers

-Republic of Gamers (ROG) is a brand used by Asus since 2006, encompassing a range of computer hardware, personal computers, peripherals, and accessories oriented primarily toward PC gaming.
-The line includes both desktops and high-spec laptops such as the Asus ROG Crosshair V Formula-Z Motherboard or the Asus ROG Strix G G731GT AU059T Laptop.
+Republic of Gamers (ROG) is a brand used by Asus since 2006, encompassing a range of computer hardware, personal computers, peripherals, and accessories.

 AMD graphics cards were marketed under the Arez brand due to the Nvidia's GeForce Partner Program.
-However, when the GeForce Partner Program was cancelled, the AMD cards were renamed back to the ROG branding.

-In 2013 ASUS launched the RAIDR Express, a PCI express based RAID 0 SSD subsystem with two SSDs on one PCB.
+In 2013, Asus launched the RAIDR Express, a PCI express-based RAID 0 SSD subsystem with two SSDs on one PCB.

-At Computex 2018, Asus unveiled and announced ROG-branded gaming smartphone to compete against ZTE's nubia Red Magic, Xiaomi's Black Shark, and the Razer Phone.
-The ROG Phone will have a special version of the Snapdragon 845 CPU that can be overclocked, vapor cooling, an external heatsink fan with the USB-C and headphone connectors on its bottom, three different docks, and will be released in Q3 2018.

-In March 2021 Asus Launched the ROG Phone 5 Series based on Qualcomm SM8350 Snapdragon 888 (5 nm), Octa-core processor.

-In January 2022, Asus announced the ROG Flow Z13 during the ROG's CES 2022 launch event.
-Equipped with the high-performance Intel's Core i9 processor and Nvidia's GeForce RTX 3050 Ti graphic performance, making the biggest innovation breakthroughs on tablet markets.
+In January 2022, Asus announced the ROG Flow Z13 during ROG's CES 2022 launch event.
+Equipped with the high-performance Intel's Core i9 processor and Nvidia's GeForce RTX 3050 Ti graphic performance, making the biggest innovation breakthroughs in tablet markets.
 It is the world's first RTX 30 series computer in tablet form factor.

+In June 2023, Asus released the ROG Ally, a handheld device designed to compete with the Steam Deck.
+The Ally possesses a 7-inch (diagonal), 1080p touchscreen display with a 120 Hz refresh rate capability and a 16:9 aspect ratio, versus the Steam Deck's panel that only manages 800p and 60 Hz with a 16:10 aspect ratio.
+In June 2025, the ROG Xbox Ally, co-developed by Asus and Microsoft, was unveiled during Xbox Games Showcase; it is scheduled to be released on 16 October 2025.